Code-Institute-Submissions/islington-perfomance-parts/README.md

 4. Sign-up: A membership application form with the view to receive a monthly catalogue as well as prospective specials.
 5. Pop-up Bookings: Located on every page in the footer and central on the front page, users can book a time to have their car fitted with new alloys.

+Users on Firefox may not experience the date and time picker on the form as expected.
+Though the inner workings are fine, the time and date picker icons do not display.

+Due to limited use of JavaScript there is no option to remove Sunday from the date picker despite the shop being closed on Sunday.